ljbuturovic/refren/SETUP.md

-# Getting Started with refren
+# Setting up Anthropic API key

 **refren** uses Claude — an AI assistant made by Anthropic — to do its work.
 To use it, you need a personal API key from Anthropic.
 Think of this key as a password that lets refren talk to Claude on your behalf.